 After finally getting a chance to heal, So-Cho had us go off to find some parts he needed to create a device that would break Su-Zaku’s “force field.”
 Step 1 was to take a futuristic motorcycle that would help us escape Su-Zaku with regularity (and dramatically reduced the encounter rate with him to boot), and use it to find a lost city or district using the records at a burned-out library, so naturally we ignored the plot and searched the rest of the planet.
 I’m informed that the geography here mimics Tokyo, implying that this world actually is Tokyo, but I’m not aware of the specifics.

 We set out to the library, where our characters ignored our attempts to search the place manually.
 Our party only found the book when we walked to the correct square and the party started searching automatically.
 Thanks for offering, game, but how about having them do their automatic search when you entered, instead of waiting for us to walk into the corner?
 The library directed us to another hidden location, where we found one of the two parts we needed.
-The second was hidden in a shop tucked away at the back of the map in a town to the northeast.
+The second was hidden virtually off the map in a town that was, itself, tucked away at the back of the map to the northeast.

 We then checked in with So-Cho, he gave us a room for the night, saying the final part he needed could be found in an abandoned nuclear reactor.
 Oh, this sounds like a great plan.
 And we have to keep our limited inventory crammed with the other two parts in the meantime?
 You shouldn’t have!